 When the hammer fell at auction the following week, the representatives of Vincennes had come out with the high bid.
 When congratulated and asked what they planned to do with the rifle, Dan Schuckman said, “We’re taking it home.
 To Vincennes.”
 The crowd erupted in applause.

-Building The Historic Reproduction After more than 150 years separated from the town where it was built, the John Small rifle was brought home to Vincennes.
-It was placed into permanent display in the museum at Harrison’s Grouseland mansion and was named the “Grouseland Rifle” to share the name of its new home.
+After more than 150 years separated from the town where it was built, the John Small rifle was brought home to Vincennes.
+It was placed into permanent display in the museum at Harrison’s Grouseland mansion, and was named the “Grouseland Rifle” to share the name of its new home.
 From 2004 to 2012, it marked the pride of a town, and from 2012 forward, the pride of a state as Indiana’s official rifle.

 As Indiana’s 200th anniversary of statehood approached, the Grouseland Foundation elected to bring greater attention to Indiana’s frontier heritage by commissioning an authorized bicentennial reproduction of that historic gun, and offering the rifle at auction.
 And respected Indiana gunmaker Marvin Kemper, who’d recently built another John Small reproduction for the NRA in 2014, was the man they chose to build it.

 With detailed measurements and photographs of the original rifle in hand, Kemper sought the right piece of wood to use for the rifle stock.
-“Vincennes timber dealer Troy Sweeney learned about the project and brought in this exceptional piece of sugar maple,“ Kemper said.
-“It was harvested about 20 miles east of Vincennes.
+“Vincennes timber dealer Troy Sweeney learned about the project,” Kemper said, “and brought in this exceptional piece of sugar maple, harvested about 20 miles east of Vincennes.
 It’s hard to find sugar maple with the kind of curl that makes a beautiful rifle stock, but Troy knows where to look.”

 The slab of sugar maple that Sweeney brought to the project was Amish-harvested in Martin County, Ind., hewn from the section where the trunk slopes out and flares into the root base.
 Kemper said, “Stump-cut wood is dense and hard.
 It’s ideal for a rifle stock.
 On this piece, the curl and grain from the base of the tree naturally follow the curve of the rifle’s wrist in the finished gun.”
 As Kemper shaped the rifle’s stock from the maple blank, he paid particular attention to replicating the distinctive profiles of the wrist, buttstock and lock panels of the original.